E-Commerce Personalization: Your Complete Guide

-The good news for eCommerce is that these technologies have arrived.
+The good news for digital commerce is that these technologies have arrived.

-The bad news is that the sheer amount of these technologies, which offer very different levels of personalization, means it’s unclear what designing personlized user experiences in eCommerce means and how you can achieve it.
+The bad news is that the sheer amount of these technologies, which offer very different levels of personalization, means it’s unclear what designing personalized user experiences in e-commerce means and how you can achieve it.

-It comes in many different forms—from personalized product recommendations on a retailer’s homepage or product detail page, to cart-abandonment marketing emails to onboarding quizzes that provide a personalized showroom of items to consumers, among many other applications.
+It comes in many different forms, from personalized product recommendations on a retailer’s homepage or product detail page to cart abandonment marketing emails and onboarding quizzes that provide a personalized showroom of items to consumers.